Home/Resources/Tariff Calculator

 National Security Tariffs

 Invoked under the Trade Expansion Act of 1962, Section 232 allows the president to impose tariffs on imports that threaten national security.
 In 2018, the US imposed 25% tariffs on steel and 10% on aluminum imports from nearly all countries.
-By 2026, aluminum tariffs from certain countries reached 50%.
-These tariffs apply regardless of USMCA membership — Canada and Mexico are subject to Section 232 on steel and aluminum.
+In June 2025, both rates were raised to 50% for steel and aluminum from virtually all trading partners.
+These tariffs apply regardless of USMCA membership — Canada and Mexico are fully subject to Section 232 on steel and aluminum.

 China Trade War Tariffs